Ruby (color)

 Ruby is a color that is a representation of the color of the cut and polished ruby gemstone and is a shade of red or pink.

 Origins

 The first recorded use of ruby as a color name in English was in 1572.

 Variations

 Rubine red

 Displayed at right is the Pantone color rubine red.

 Ruber

-At right is displayed the color ruber.
+The color ruber is displayed to the right.

 Medium ruby

 Medium ruby is the color called ruby in Crayola Gem Tones, a specialty set of crayons introduced by the Crayola company in 1994.

 Ruby red

 Displayed at right is the color ruby red.

 This is one of the colors in the RAL color matching system, a color system widely used in Europe.
 The RAL color list originated in 1927, and it reached its present form in 1961.

 Big dip o'ruby

 Displayed at right is the color big dip o'ruby.